Johjoh-6/earn-cycle-api/README.md

 ## Usage

-This api is made with Api platform and Symfony 5.4 so by default Api platform return to you with get a json ld format. you need to specify with `.json` at the end for only get a json format. like :
+This api is made with Api platform and Symfony 5.4 // PHP 8.0 so by default Api platform return to you with get a json ld format. you need to specify with `.json` at the end for only get a json format. like :